 - Select one of the following:

-- Tile - places the windows like a tile floor.
+- Tile places the windows like a tile floor.

-- Horizontal stacks windows horizontally.
+- Horizontal - stacks windows horizontally.

-- Vertical places windows side by side.
+- ♦ Vertical places windows side by side.

 - Cascade places the windows so that you can see the title bar of each workbook, much like a stack of file folders.

-If the Windows of active workbook checkbox is checked, all open workbooks and windows will be shown.
-Otherwise only the open workbooks are arranged.
+If the Windows of active workbook checkbox is checked, only the active workbooks' and windows will be shown.
+Otherwise all open workbooks and windows are shown.